zhxmath/zhxmath.github.io/_pages/cv.md

 * Summers of 1997-2000: Concession Stand Attendant at Hidden Creek Aquapark
 	* Assistant Manager in 1999 and 2000.
-	* Provided food and drink to thirsty and hungry swimmers or their parents.
+	* Provided food and drink to thirsty and hungry swimmers and their parents.

 <!---
 Skills